4h4n4-01/Heart-Failure-Prediction-Analysis-/README.md

 ## 👥 Project Context

 This work was completed as part of a group project, where I contributed primarily to:
-Data preprocessing and exploratory analysis
+Data preprocessing and exploratory analysis,
-Handling class imbalance using SMOTE
+Handling class imbalance using SMOTE,
-Model development and evaluation pipeline
+Model development and evaluation pipeline,
-Performance reporting and visualization
+Performance reporting and visualization.

 This repository contains my cleaned and extended implementation of the project.